-For now the Besov norms of a function $u$ are only defined in terms of projections in the eigenfunctions expansion of $u$.
-Although it is easy to handle these norms when $p=2$ (since the $\{\varphi_n\}$ form an orthonormal basis of $L^2(\M)$), we need an equivalent characterization to be able to estimate them when $p\neq 2$.
+For now the Besov norms of a function $u$ are only defined in terms of projections in the eigenfunction expansion of $u$.
+Although it is easy to handle these norms when $p=2$ (since the $\varphi_n$'s form an orthonormal basis of $L^2(\M)$), we need an equivalent characterization to be able to estimate them when $p\neq 2$.

 Let us recall the definition of the $L^2$ functional calculus.
 For any bounded continuous function $f$ on $\R$, we can define the bounded linear operator $f(-\Dlg)$ on $L^2(\M)$ as

 This defines a continuous linear map from $C_b(\R)$ to the space $\L(L^2(\M))$ of bounded linear operators on $L^2(\M)$.
 More generally, if $f\in\S^m$ for some $m>0$ (see \eqref{def-Sm} below), then $f(-\Dlg)$ is an unbounded operator on $L^2(\M)$ with domain given by